 Chooks cannot live on seeds or kitchen scraps alone!
 Chickens need a high protein intake to allow for good egg and feather production.

-Their primary diet ought to be commercial poultry layer pellets provided in a container which ensures access for all the hens and which can be secured from rodents and kept dry and clean.
-Food should be fed from containers, not directly off the ground, to reduce exposure to worm eggs.
+The primary chicken diet ought to be commercial poultry layer pellets provided in a container which ensures access for all the hens and which can be secured from rodents and kept dry and clean.
+Food should be fed from containers, not directly off the ground, to reduce exposure to worm eggs and discourage rats.

 Pellets are available from feed stores, pet shops and supermarkets.
 They provide all the essential nutrients in the correct proportions, and compensate for seasonal variation in other food sources like garden foraging and kitchen scraps.